Best UAD Plugins For Mixing

 Plugin #2: Sonnox Inflator

-Let’s shine a light on the Sonics Inflator, a relative newcomer in my collection.
-Introduced to me by the illustrious Joe Carroll, a top-tier producer and mixing engineer from Nashville, this plugin is a powerhouse when it comes to adding color and harmonic richness to a mix.
-Even if you’re unfamiliar with it (as I was), it’s worth its weight in gold on the master bus.
+Next up is the Sonnox Inflator, a relative newcomer to my collection.
+I was introduced to it by Joe Carroll, a phenomenal producer and mixing engineer based in Nashville, and it's become a go-to for adding color and harmonic richness to a mix.
+Even if you've never touched it before (I hadn't either), it earns its place on the master bus.

 "Just to add a nice little color and harmonic distortion...
 This thing sounds great."